comunidadrubymx/comunidadrubymx.github.io/src/home.en.md

 ![](/images/full-light-color.png)

-Monterrey, Nuevo Leon
+Luxoft Guadalajara

-September 21st 2022
+October 26th, 2022

 All details in the [events](/en/events) section